Disney World Christmas 2026 Ultimate Guide

 As such, we strongly encourage you to visit Disney Springs on a Monday, Tuesday, or Wednesday.
 Arrive by 4 p.m. and stay until just after dusk, or arrive really late (after the parks close).
 Disney Springs will be busiest between 6 and 8 p.m. nightly.
 For everything else you need to know about making the trip, consult our Tips for Disney Springs at Christmas post.

 Highlights include the Deluxe Resorts but other hotels are spruced up with wreaths and trees decorated with miles of garland, ribbon and glistening ornaments.
 The biggest draw of all is edible gingerbread houses, which are a staple of certain hotel lobbies during the holiday season.
-For where those will be this year, see Giant Gingerbread Houses & Displays for Christmas at Disney World.
+For where those were located last year, see Giant Gingerbread Houses & Displays for Christmas at Disney World.

 We cover the details of each hotel’s display as well as a best plan of attack for visiting the hotels efficiently on our “Free Self-Guided Yuletide Tour” page.
 Definitely check this out if you want to visit the resorts to see their decorations.
 This is an itinerary for a single day, so if you’re looking for something longer, check out our 2-Day Yuletide Tour of Walt Disney World.
 We’ve heard from many readers who found our this to be a highlight of their WDW Christmas vacation!